Dining Hall Menus

 The following options are available every day with every item prepared in the school’s kitchens on the day it is served:

-A three course lunch consisting of soup, a main course and sides and dessert costs £3.50.
+A three course lunch consisting of soup, a main course with sides and a dessert costs £3.50.
 The average spend in the Dining Hall for a Senior School pupil is £3.35.

 As part of their topic on WWII, Primary 7 pupils fast until after their normal lunch hour on a single school day.
 Not having eaten since the night before, they arrive in the school kitchens at 2.00pm where Mrs Gray serves Woolton Pie.
 This pie was widely available in World War II Britain due to rationing and the availability of its inexpensive ingredients (parsnip, turnip, cauliflower, carrot, potato, marmite, and oats).
 The children then make carrot cookies which they take home with them.